THE POWER OF RHETORIC

 Now is it in every man's power to pick out which sort of pleasant things are good and which bad, or is professional skill (τεχνικοῦ) required in each case?

 Professional skill" (Gorgias 499e).
-Socrates forces Callicles to agree that what is good is not the same as what is pleasant and that it takes an expert to tell which pleasures are good.
-Since the life of rhetorical persuasion does not include this expertise, it seems to follow that a life in the love of wisdom is better.
+Socrates forces him to agree that good is not the same as pleasant and that it takes an expert to tell which pleasures are good (Gorgias 497a, 499e).

 The Good and Proper Order

-The explanation is not very clear, but Socrates says that a thing is good just in case it has the proper order and that for human beings the proper order is a certain organization of the soul.
-Socrates does not specify this order in detail.
-The suggestion, though, given the prior argument, is that "reason" (as opposed to "experience") is dominant in the properly ordered soul and that a human being whose soul has this order is "blessed and happy" (μακάριόν τε καὶ εὐδαίμονα).
+Socrates' explanation, unfortunately, is not very clear.
+He says that a thing is good just in case it has the proper order and that for human beings the proper order is a certain organization of the soul, but he does not specify this order in detail.
+The suggestion, though, given the earlier discussion, is that "reason" (as opposed to "experience") is dominant in the properly ordered soul and that a human being whose soul has this order is "blessed and happy."

-"[W]e and everything else that is good, are good by the presence of some virtue (ἀρετῆς) ...
-And surely the virtue of each thing, whether of an implement or of a body, or again of a soul or any live creature, does not arrive most properly by accident, but by an order or rightness or art....
 Hence it is a certain order (κόσμος) proper to each thing that by its possession in each makes it good. ...
 So then a soul which has its own proper order is better than one which is unordered. ...
 And the orderly one is temperate. ...
 So the temperate soul is good. ...
 And further, the temperate man will do what is fitting as regards both gods and men. ...
 And again, when he does what is fitting as regards men, his actions will be just, and [when he does what is fitting] as regards the gods, [his actions will be] pious. ...
 And surely he must be brave also. ...
-[I]t follows of strict necessity, Callicles, that the temperate man, as shown in our exposition, being just and brave and pious, is the perfection (τελέως) of a good man, and that the good man does well and beautifully whatever he does and that he who does well is blessed and happy (μακάριόν τε καὶ εὐδαίμονα), while the wicked man or evil-doer is wretched.
-And this must be the man who is in an opposite case to the temperate,—the licentious man whom you were commending" (Gorgias 506d).
+[I]t follows of strict necessity, Callicles, that the temperate man, as shown in our exposition, being just and brave and pious, is the perfection of a good man, and that the good man does well and beautifully whatever he does and that he who does well is blessed and happy (μακάριόν τε καὶ εὐδαίμονα), while the wicked man who does badly is wretched.
+And this must be the man who is in an opposite case to the temperate,—the licentious man whom you were commending, Callicles" (Gorgias 506d).

 From the Gorgias to the Republic

-Socrates does not explain how a human being comes to possess the proper "order" (κόσμος) in his soul, whatever exactly this order is, but the suggestion is that once a human being has this order in his soul, he recognizes and chooses what is good in the circumstances he encounters.
+Socrates does not explain how a human being comes to possess the proper "order" in his soul, whatever exactly this order is, but the suggestion is that once a human being has this order in his soul, he recognizes and acts for the sake of what is good in the circumstances.
 In a soul with the proper order, "reason" is in control, not "experience."
 In "reason," there is knowledge of what is good and what is bad.
 A human being with this knowledge knows what to do.
 Further, because his soul has the proper order, he acts on the basis of this knowledge he "does well whatever he does."
 In this way, because he "does well," he is "blessed and happy."

-For this explanation, it is necessary to look to the Republic.
-In the Republic, Socrates abandons the intellectualist theory of the soul and of desire from the Protagoras.
+Plato gives this explanation in the Republic.
+In this dialogue, Socrates abandons the intellectualist theory of the soul and of desire in the Protagoras.
 In the place of this theory, he argues for (what commentators call) the Tripartite Theory of the Soul.
 In the Republic, the soul has three parts.
 Further, there is a proper order for these parts and thus for the soul.